10 Fun and Educational Summer Activities for Teens

 #8 Build a Little Free Library

 Building a Little Library takes some work, but the benefits to your community are invaluable.
-Little Libraries are popping up all over the country giving 24-7 access to books.
+Little Libraries are popping up all over the country in 2026 giving 24-7 access to books.
 If you spot these little wooden libraries on the side of the road, stop; borrow a book; and return it when you are done.
 Also, be sure to leave a book or two inside to pay it forward — this is how the Little Library gets more books.

 #9 Get College Ready